Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding is VeryLow

-IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit THEN DeployUnittoCity is
+IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit THEN DeployUnittoCity is VeryHigh IF RemainingGold is RemainGoldLow THEN DeployUnittoCity is Low IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN DeployUnittoCity is VeryHigh IF RemainingGol

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1ODc2NTkyNF19
+eyJoaXN0b3J5IjpbLTczMTkzNjA2OF19
 -->